29th-Day/CellularAutomata/.github/readme.md

 ### CUDA

-To utilize CUDA the source file must be compiled using Nvidias NVCC compiler.
+To utilize CUDA the source file must be compiled using the NVIDIA NVCC compiler.
 The library uses the `__CUDACC__` macro detect when CUDA is available.

 ## Documentation